Spookies

 Spookies is a 1986 American independent horror film directed by Brendan Faulkner and Thomas Doran, with additional footage directed by Eugenie Joseph.
-It stars Felix Ward, Dan Scott, Alec Nemser, and Maria Pechukas, and follows a group of partying teenagers who find an abandoned mansion and become trapped inside as a warlock tries to sacrifice the group with the intention of using their vitality to keep his wife alive.
+It stars Felix Ward, Dan Scott, Alec Nemser, and Maria Pechukas, and follows a group of partying adults who find an abandoned mansion and become trapped inside as a warlock tries to sacrifice the group with the intention of using their vitality to keep his wife alive.

 The film was given a limited theatrical release in 1987, with a more widespread video release in the latter year, and also aired on cable television's USA Network multiple times between 1988 and 1991.
 Despite its limited release, modest box office haul and scarce availability, it has achieved a cult following since its release.

 Plot

 A 13-year-old boy named Billy runs away from home after his parents forget his birthday.
 Making his way through thick woods, he encounters a drifter who is violently slashed to death after Billy leaves him.
 Billy stumbles upon an old mansion where a room is decorated for birthday celebrations.
 Thinking it is a surprise from his parents, he opens a present to discover a laughing severed head.
 Running away, he is attacked by the drifter's killer, a werecat with a hook on one hand, and subsequently buried alive.

 Meanwhile, a group of teenagers and some older adults come across the mansion intending to have a party, believing the mansion to be abandoned.
 However, a warlock named Kreon resides there, keeping watch over his bride, Isabelle, whom he has kept preserved for over 70 years using an unrevealed method, but it is known that he needs human victims to do it.
 He possesses one of the teenagers in the group to use a Ouija board and summons a variety of monsters to kill the group one by one.
-These include muck-men, small reptilian demons, giant spiders, an arachnid woman, an octopus-like creature with electric tentacles, a skeletal witch, a Grim Reaper statue, a vampiric boy in a monk's habit, and a large group of zombies.
+These include muck men, small reptilian demons, giant spiders, an arachnid woman, an octopus-like creature with electric tentacles, a skeletal witch, a Grim Reaper statue, a vampiric boy in a monk's habit, and a large group of zombies.

 Eventually, the monsters kill the entire group, and Kreon hopes to preserve his bride for longer, but she escapes by killing him and trying to outrun the zombie horde surrounding the mansion.
 The bride is eventually saved by a man who drives her away in his car.
 Kreon regenerates out of a tomb, as it is revealed that the man in the car is actually the werecat.
 The camera freezes on Kreon's laughing face, and the credits roll.